hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

 </div>

-### Active Directory Lab on Azure
+## Active Directory Lab on Azure

 This project showcases the setup of a Windows Server Active Directory environment on Microsoft Azure.
-It involves deploying a Domain Controller (DC) and a Client PC, joining the client to the domain, creating user accounts, and configuring secure connectivity and remote access.
+It involves deploying a Domain Controller (DC) and a Client (PC), joining the client to the domain, creating user accounts, and ensuring the user accounts can log on successfully with proper connectivity and remote access.

 ---